-Licensing Committee Membership: Councillors: Martin-Wells (Chair) Cook (Vice Chair) Plus Councillors: Barclay, Beck, Brown, Buchan, Fleming, Hall, Hamilton, Hunter, Morris and T Richardson.
-Quorum: 3 FUNCTIONS DELEGATIONS 1.
-Discharges the Council's function under the Licensing Act 2003 and the Gambling Act 2005.
-Addition responsibility in dealing with applications relating to private hir vehicles, hackney carriages and the determination of the appeals, consents, licences and premises as delegated to the Committee.
-NB: a Licensing Sub-Committee (quorum 3 Members) will deal wit individual applications and 'day to day' decisions as determined by the Committee.
-2. All licensing and registration functions except those relating to Commons Registration, Roads and Highways (delegated to Planning Committee by Council) Public Health/Assistant Director of Joint Commissioning Services Power to carry out all of the functions of the Committee with the exception of the power to refuse, revoke or suspend any licence or registration.
-Power to refuse, revoke or suspend any licence or registration in cases where eligibility criteria are not met or in cases where there is judged to be a clear risk to the well-being of the public which 3.
-Licensing functions under the Licensing Act 2003 and the Gambling Act 2005 in considering the grant refusal, variation, issue of any counter notice and cancellation of licences, certificates, permits or registration (other than where such matters have been delayed) in respect of n
+Li censing Committee Ме embership: Councillors: Martin-Wells (Chair) Cook (Vice Chair) Plus Councillors: Barclay, Beck, Brown, Buchan, Fleming, Hall, Hamilton, Hunter, Morris and T Richardson.
+Qι iorum: 3 FU NCTIONS DELEGATIONS 2.
+Discharges the Council's functions under the Licensing Act 2003 and the Gambling Act 2005.
+Additional responsibility in dealing with applications relating to private hire vehicles, hackney carriages and the determination of the appeals, consents, licences and premises as delegated to the Committee.
+NB: a Licensing Sub-Committee (quorum 3 Members) will deal with individual applications and 'day to day' decisions as determined by the Committee.
+All licensing and registration functions except those relating to Commons Registration, Roads and Highways (delegated to Planning Committee by Council) Director of Regeneration and Neighbourhoods & Director of Public Health/Assistant Director of Joint Commissioning Services Power to carry out all of the functions of the Committee with the exception of the power to refuse, revoke or suspend any licence or registration.
+Power to refuse, revoke or suspend any licence or registration in cases where eligibility criteria are not met or in cases where there is judged to be a clear risk to the well-being of the public which needs to be addressed as a matter of urgency.
+3. Licensing functions under the Licensing Act 2003 and the Gambling Act 2005 in considering the grant refusal, variation, issue of any counter notice and cancellation of licences, certificates, permits or registration (other than where such matters have been delayed) in respect of;

-Lice (Contin nsing Committee FUNCT TIONS DELEGATIONS 1.
+Licensing Committee (Continued) FUNCT IONS DELEGATIONS 1.
 Application for Premises Licence (Gambling Act).
 2. Application for a Variation of Premises Licence (Gambling Act).
 3. Application for a Transfer of a Premises Licence (Gambling Act).
 4. Application for a Provisional Statement (Gambling Act).
 5. Review of a Premises Licence (Gambling Act).
-6. Application for a Club/Gaming Club Machine Permits 7.
-(Gambling Act).
-Cancellation of Club/Gaming Club Machine Permits (Gambling Act).
+6. Application for a Club/Gaming Club Machine Permits (Gambling Act).
+7. Cancellation of Club/Gaming Club Machine Permits (Gambling Act).
 8. Applications for other permits under the Gambling Act.
 9. Cancellation of Licensed Premises Gaming Machine Permits (Gambling Act).
-Consideration of Temporary Use Notice (Gambling Act).
-11. Decision to give a Counter Notice to a Temporary Use 12.
-Notice (Gambling Act).
-Amusements with Prizes (Gambling Act) Lotteries (Gambling Act).
+10. Consideration of Temporary Use Notice (Gambling Act).
+11. Decision to give a Counter Notice to a Temporary Use Notice (Gambling Act).
+12. Amusements with Prizes (Gambling Act) 13.
+Lotteries (Gambling Act).
 Prize Bingo (Gambling Act).
 Application for a Premises Licence (Licensing Act).
 16. Application for a Variation of a Premises Licence (Licensing Act).
-17. Application to Transfer a Premises Licence (Licensing Act).
+Application to Transfer a Premises Licence (Licensing Act).
 18. Application to Grant a Provisional Statement (Licensing Act).